TrW236/ModelPredictiveControl/README.md

 ### MPC Preprocessing

-The coordinates values, which will be sent into the optimization solver, are preprocessed.
-The global coordinates of the waypoints will be changed into the view of the vehicle.
-This means the coordinates values is changed according to the position of the vehicle `(x, y, psi)`, so that `x = 0, y = 0, psi = 0`.
+The coordinates values, which would be sent to the optimization solver, were preprocessed.
+The global coordinates of the waypoints would be changed into the view of the vehicle, which means the coordinates values was changed according to the position of the vehicle `(x, y, psi)`, so that `x = 0, y = 0, psi = 0`.

-This preprocessing will simplify numerical calculation, such as the calculation of `cte`, `epsi` and the optimization process.
+This preprocessing would simplify the numerical calculation, such as the calculation of `cte`, `epsi` and the optimization process.

 ### Model Predictive Control with Latency
 In a real car, an actuation command won't execute instantly - there will be a delay as the command propagates through the system.
 A realistic delay might be on the order of 100 milliseconds.
 This is a problem called "latency".

-MPC can deal with latency more easily, because this type of delay can be  as dynamics incorporated into the model.
-For instance, instead of considering the true current state the MPC will calculate the state after the delay (this is like "prediction") and use this state as the "current" state.
+MPC can deal with latency easier, because this type of delay can be incorporated as dynamics into the model.
+For instance, instead of considering the actual current state the MPC will calculate the state after the delay (this is like "prediction") and use this state as the "current" state.

 In my implementation:
-1. The state `x, y, psi, v` after `100 ms` will be calculated.
+1. The state `x, y, psi, v` after `100 ms` would be calculated.
-2. The coordinates of waypoints will be changed accordint to this new state (the state after 100 ms).
+2. The coordinates of waypoints would be changed according to this new state (the state after 100 ms).
-3. Other variables will be calculated, such as `cte, epsi` and `coeffs`, so that the state after `100 ms` will be the first state to be considered.
+3. Other variables would be calculated, such as `cte, epsi` and `coeffs`, so that the state after `100 ms` would be the first state to be considered.

 ### Optimization Process

-* The cost function will be defined according to the needs.
-For instance, the errors are not allowed to be much high, the changing of the steering angle is not allowed to be much large etc.
+* The cost function would be defined according to the needs.
+For instance, the errors were not allowed to be much high, the changing rate of the steering angle was not allowed to be much large, etc.
-* The variables are the states and the actuators at each time point except the first time point.
+* The variables were the states and the actuators at each time point except the first time point.
-* The equality constraints are the updates of the states.
+* The equality constraints were the updates of the states.

 ### References:

 1. Udacity Self-Driving Car Nanodegree